swiftlang/swift-org-website/getting-started/_use-cases.md

 ## Using Swift

-If you want to get started with a language reference, [The Swift Programming Language](https://docs.swift.org/swift-book/) book is the best resource.
+If you want to get started with a language reference, [The Swift Programming Language (TSPL)](https://docs.swift.org/swift-book/) book is the best resource.
 However, if you'd prefer to get straight into writing some code, here are some examples of the many use cases of Swift.

 <ul class="use-case-list">